-The ASUC, UHS Tang Center, Equity and Inclusion, and Student Affairs have collaborated with the Chancellor’s Advisory Committee on Student Service Fees (CACSSF) to offer funds to help offset charges at the Tang Center.
+The ASUC, University Health Services, Equity and Inclusion, and Student Affairs have collaborated with the Chancellor’s Advisory Committee on Student Service Fees (CACSSF) and the Wellness Fee Committee to offer funds to help offset charges at University Health Services (UHS).

 What is covered?

-$175 fund for any services (excluding Tang Optometry Clinic operated by School of Optometry) at the Tang Center, including Pharmacy prescription and over-the-counter items.
+Up to $350 fund per student for any services (excluding the Optometry Clinic operated by School of Optometry) at the Tang Center, including Pharmacy prescription and over-the-counter items.
 The funding will close when the pool of funds has been exhausted, whether you have used all of the credit initially available to you or not.

 Who is eligible?